 But what about installing the bathroom panels?
 Will I need to pay a large sum for someone to come and fit them?
 No!
 Shower wall panels are super easy to install by anyone who is DIY competent.
 Simply cut the Showerwall panels to size and fix them to the wall or over existing tiles.

-Follow these 10 steps and you too can transform your bathroom.
+Follow these 10 steps and we'll show you how to fit bathroom wall panels so you too can transform your bathroom.

 Making sure you are equipped with all the best tools will enable you to do the best possible job.
 To install your bathroom wall panels, you will need: